Currently, there are over 1.5 billion websites and that number is constantly growing.

 Try to also avoid using hyphens or numbers in order to seem more professional and come up with something you can use for years on end as well.

-Taking the time to think about your domain will make it easier to grow your business and brand in the future.
+Taking the time to think about your domain will make it easier to grow your small business and brand in the future.
 You don’t want to end up on this list, do you?

 If you’re in the process of choosing one, consider using the Zyro domain name checker to check the domain’s availability along with its price.